dixonge/gtd-hugo/content/posts/2017-06-14-setting-up-wallabag-on-the-raspberry-pi.md

 The important part is that you have to point your virtual host or other setup to the \`/web\` subdirectory.

 Once you have that working and can log in via the web interface then you need to add some content!
-The two main ways I&#8217;m doing that are:
+The two main ways I'm doing that are:

-&#8211; Firefox add-on extension
+- Firefox add-on extension

-&#8211; Android app
+- Android app

 For the Firefox (or Chrome) extensions to work you have to set up a client in Wallabag.
 In the main menu, click on \*API Clients Management\*, click \*Create a New Client\*.
 Give it a name (this is just for your own internal reference) and click the \*Create a New Client\* button.
 This will give you the two main pieces of information you will need for the extension.